nitzanpap/auto-tab-groups/README.md

 - Configure grouping options
 - Manually trigger grouping for all tabs
 - Generate new random colors for groups
+- Collapse or expand all groups at once
 - Access advanced settings:
   - Group by subdomain
   - Preserve manual color choices